jakehova/knowledgedump/tech/aws/exam/sa/rough-notes/exam-notes-2.md

     * transfer data for analysis/processing
     * archive data to free up on-prem storage
     * replicate data to AWS for business continuity

+**AWS Glue**
+* Fully managed extract, transform, and load (ETL) service that is used for preparing and loading data for analytics.

 **FSx**
 * Fully managed file system for Windows and has AD integration